๐Ÿฅ—Intro to Nutrition

 Why This Matters

-When you're tested on nutrition, you're not just being asked to list foods that belong in each category—you're being evaluated on your understanding of nutrient density, macronutrient balance, and how different food groups work together to support physiological functions.
-The major food groups represent a framework for understanding how humans meet their nutritional needs, and exam questions will probe whether you grasp the underlying biochemistry and health implications of each group.
+When you're tested on nutrition, you're not just being asked to list foods in each category.
+You're being evaluated on your understanding of nutrient density, macronutrient balance, and how different food groups work together to support the body's functions.
+The major food groups represent a framework for understanding how humans meet their nutritional needs, and exam questions will test whether you grasp the health implications of each group.

 Think of food groups as functional categories rather than arbitrary classifications.
 Each group delivers specific macronutrients (carbohydrates, proteins, fats) and micronutrients (vitamins, minerals) that your body can't produce on its own.
-Don't just memorize that vegetables are "healthy"—know why their phytochemical content reduces chronic disease risk, or how fiber from grains differs functionally from fiber in fruits.
-That conceptual understanding is what separates a 3 from a 5 on nutrition assessments.
+Don't just memorize that vegetables are "healthy."
+Know why their phytochemical content reduces chronic disease risk, or how fiber from grains differs functionally from fiber in fruits.
+That conceptual understanding is what separates strong exam performance from average.

 Energy-Providing Foods: Carbohydrate Sources